This Accountant Quit his job in the middle of a global crisis and now is a successful Entrepreneur. Here's his story.

 I was living off my savings and trust me those were some pretty hard days!

-One connect lead to another and business started coming in.
+One connection led to another and business started coming in.

 My persistence had finally paid off, and within a few months things picked up and money started flowing in!